Percentage Calculator

 Is my percentage history private?

 Yes.
 Recent percentage answers stay only in the current browser tab while you use the page.
-They are not sent to a server.
+They are not sent to a server, and refreshing or closing the tab clears the short history.

 Related tools